Huernia thuretii var. primulina (N.E.Br.) L.C.Leach

-Huernia thuretii var. primulina, formerly known as Heurnia primulina, is a leafless succulent that forms dense clumps up to 12 inches (30 cm) in diameter.
-The stems are green, acutely 4– to 5-angled, up to 1 inch (2.5 cm) thick, excluding the teeth.
-The ribs are with compressed deltoid teeth up to 0.2 inches (5 mm) long, with dark-colored, very acute recurving tips.
-Pale yellow flowers, 3 to 8 from the basal part of the stems, are about 2.5 cm across, with a deep bell-shaped center.
+Huernia thuretii var. primulina, also known as Huernia primulina, is a small, much-branched succulent that forms dense clumps of green, erect, 4– to 5-angled stems with very sharp teeth along the edges.
+The stems are up to 1 inch (2.5 cm) thick, excluding the teeth.
+The stems are mottled with pink and purple in bright sunlight.
+The teeth are up to 0.2 inches (0.5 cm) long and with recurving tips.
+Flowers are pale yellow with red or maroon throat and appear solitary or in clusters of up to 4 from the basal part of the stems in fall.

 Huernias require a potting mix with excellent drainage.
 A succulent plant mix of 50 percent pumice or perlite, 25 percent peat or organic mulch, and 25 percent sand helps prevent rotting and overwatering.
 Roots experience dieback in cool-season dormancy, so plants grow best in shallow containers that allow the soil to dry out quickly.
 Using clay pots further helps the soil from staying too wet.
 An underlayment of coarse gravel below the soil mix also improves drainage.
 A layer of gravel between the plant and the soil mix in climates with damp, cool summers also prevent the stems from staying too moist.